What is endometriosis?

 Dr. Aliabadi, a nationally recognized endometriosis specialist

-Dr. Thais Aliabadi is part of a small minority of Gynecologists and surgeons in the United States who are experts in advanced minimally invasive techniques to remove endometrial scar tissue of any size during the same procedure in which they diagnose your endometriosis.
+Dr. Thais Aliabadi is part of a small minority of gynecologists and surgeons in the United States who are experts in advanced minimally invasive techniques to remove endometrial scar tissue of any size during the same procedure in which they diagnose your endometriosis.

 Experience plays a pivotal role.
 And this is where the difference lies between Dr. Aliabadi and most other OB-GYNs.
 Dr. Thais Aliabadi, a renowned endometriosis specialist with over two decades of experience in this field, can assist you in comprehending the available endometriosis treatment options and creating an individualized treatment plan to relieve pain and improve your quality of life.